 No one should be embarrassed because they guessed wrong on something like whether your office is suited up, business casual, or anything goes.

 Any of these problems is reason enough to shame a candidate into not wanting to move forward with you or failing an interview they'd otherwise ace.
+And it can all be avoided with a little attention to detail on your part.

 What to do instead: Take the time to tell candidates the little details you take for granted because you've worked there for years.

-Job hunting is stressful and it's hard to remember every thing to ask each company.
+Job hunting is stressful and it's hard to remember every little thing to ask each company.
 You can easily have a template that everyone hiring can email to interviewees.
 Just make sure it's clear who is in charge of sending it so it definitely happens.

 The Situation: You've spent all day prepping for this interview and thinking about questions they may ask based on the job description.
-Then, you get there and they proceed to ask you a question like, "How many ping pong balls can fit in a school bus?"
-Unless you *love* puzzles, that probably makes you feel like doing this...
+Then, you get there and they proceed to ask you a question like, "How many ping pong balls can fit in a school bus?" or "How would you design a smart refrigerator?"

 The Outcome: Unless you're in the business of ping pong ball estimation, brain teasers won't help you.
 As Google discovered, these puzzles have no correlation between being a good hire and not.